-Murray Perahia performs in all of the major international music centers and with every leading orchestra.
-He is the Principal Guest Conductor of the Academy of St. Martin in the Fields, with whom he has recorded Bach concertos and toured as conductor and pianist throughout the United States, Europe, Japan, and South East Asia.
-Recently, Mr. Perahia embarked on an ambitious project to edit the complete Beethoven Sonatas for the Henle Urtext Edition.
+In the more than 40 years he has been performing on the concert stage, American pianist MURRAY PERAHIA has become one of the most sought-after and cherished pianists of our time, performing in all of the major international music centers and with every leading orchestra.
+He is the Principal Guest Conductor of the Academy of St Martin in the Fields, with whom he has toured as conductor and pianist throughout the United States, Europe, Japan, and Southeast Asia.

 Born in New York, Perahia started playing piano at the age of four and later attended Mannes College, where he majored in conducting and composition.
 His summers were spent at the Marlboro Festival, where he collaborated with such musicians as Rudolf Serkin, Pablo Casals, and the members of the Budapest String Quartet.
 During this time, he also studied with Mieczysław Horszowski.
 In subsequent years, he developed a close friendship with Vladimir Horowitz, whose perspective and personality were an enduring inspiration.
 In 1972, Perahia won the Leeds International Piano Competition, and in 1973 he gave his first concert at the Aldeburgh Festival, where he worked closely with Benjamin Britten and Peter Pears, accompanying the latter in many lieder recitals.
 Perahia was co-artistic director of the Festival from 1981 to 1989.